Celsius Holdings's Options Frenzy: What You Need to Know

 Following our analysis of the options activities associated with Celsius Holdings, we pivot to a closer look at the company's own performance.

-Present Market Standing of Celsius Holdings Currently trading with a volume of 5,108,459, the CELH's price is up by 1.03%, now at $21.5.
-RSI readings suggest the stock is currently may be approaching oversold.
-Anticipated earnings release is in 14 days.
-What The Experts Say On Celsius Holdings
+Celsius Holdings's Current Market Status With a volume of 4,814,837, the price of CELH is up 0.67% at $22.49.
+RSI indicators hint that the underlying stock may be approaching oversold.
+Next earnings are expected to be released in 13 days.
+What Analysts Are Saying About Celsius Holdings

-In the last month, 4 experts released ratings on this stock with an average target price of $36.75.
+A total of 3 professional analysts have given their take on this stock in the last 30 days, setting an average price target of $36.0.

 Unusual Options Activity Detected: Smart Money on the Move

 Benzinga Edge's Unusual Options board spots potential market movers before they happen.
 See what positions big money is taking on your favorite stocks.
-Click here for access. * An analyst from Stifel has decided to maintain their Buy rating on Celsius Holdings, which currently sits at a price target of $37. * An analyst from Needham downgraded its action to Buy with a price target of $38. * Consistent in their evaluation, an analyst from Piper Sandler keeps a Overweight rating on Celsius Holdings with a target price of $33. * Consistent in their evaluation, an analyst from UBS keeps a Buy rating on Celsius Holdings with a target price of $39.
+Click here for access. * Maintaining their stance, an analyst from Stifel continues to hold a Buy rating for Celsius Holdings, targeting a price of $37. * Reflecting concerns, an analyst from Needham lowers its rating to Buy with a new price target of $38. * An analyst from Piper Sandler persists with their Overweight rating on Celsius Holdings, maintaining a target price of $33.

-Trading options involves greater risks but also offers the potential for higher profits.
-Savvy traders mitigate these risks through ongoing education, strategic trade adjustments, utilizing various indicators, and staying attuned to market dynamics.
-Keep up with the latest options trades for Celsius Holdings with Benzinga Pro for real-time alerts.

 © 2025 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.